When was your last check-up with your GP?

 - Unexplained weight loss or weight gain

-Keep healthy by…Identifying if you have any of these symptoms and they persist for extended periods of time and discussing them with your GP.
+Keep healthy by…Identifying if you have any of these symptoms, noting if they persist for extended periods of time, and discussing them with your GP.
 You can keep a symptom diary to monitor your symptoms and share with your GP.

 - Limit your intake of red meat